Write to the Governor of Sichuan province

 Dear Wei Hong

-Tsewang Choephel has committed no internationally-recognised crime.
-His arrest, detention and conviction appear to be in response to him peacefully exercising his rights to freedom of assembly and freedom of expression by participating in a demonstration.
+Sonam Lhatso has committed no internationally-recognised crime.
+Her arrest, detention and conviction appear to be in response to her peacefully exercising her rights to freedom of assembly and freedom of expression.
 As you know, Article 35 of the Chinese constitution guarantees freedom of speech, freedom of assembly and freedom of demonstration for all citizens.

-I urge you to do everything within your power in your capacity of Governor of Sichuan Province to immediately and unconditionally release Tsewang Choephel.
-So long as he remains in prison, I also call on you to guarantee that he is protected from torture and other ill-treatment, that he has access to a lawyer of his choice, and that he has access to family members and any medical treatment that he may require, as required under China’s Human Rights Action Plan and the Prison Law of the People’s Republic of China.
+I urge you to do everything within your power in your capacity of Governor of Sichuan Province to immediately and unconditionally release Sonam Lhatso.
+So long as she remains in prison, I also call on you to guarantee that she is protected from torture and other ill-treatment, that she has access to a lawyer of their choice, and that she has access to family members and any medical treatment that she may require, as required under China’s Human Rights Action Plan and the Prison Law of the People’s Republic of China.